akmanuareraa/hola-chain/README.md

 # hola-chain
- A Blockchain based Open Messaging Platform manged by Solidity Smart Contracts
+ Basic Blockchain App, managed by Smart Contracts, that allows people to send 'wave' to anyone holding an Ethereum Address.